-Next up we have the Paytable which is where you'll find all the key information about a slots games payouts and rewards.
-At its very basic, such as on classic slots, a paytable simply provides an easy to understand table of winning symbol combinations (eg 3 cherries) with the winning credit amount next to it - very easy to understand.
+Next, up for how do slot machines work, we have the Paytable.
+Which is where you'll find all the key information about a slots machines payouts and rewards.
+At its very basic, such as on classic slots, a paytable simply provides an easy to understand table of winning symbol combinations.
+For example 3 cherries in a row with the winning credit amount next to it - very easy to understand.

-As a slot game become more complex, with more features and paylines, so inevitably does the paytable but hopefully the designers will have done their job properly and all the key information you need to understand the game will be available on easy to understand screens.
-In video slots game you'll typically find a paytable screen that tells you about any special symbols such as scatters, wilds and multipliers, a screen that provides a detailed table of possible wins and then a screen that shows you all the possible paylines (eg if you are playing a 25 payline game you will see 25 different coloured grids).
+As a slot machine become more complex, with more features and paylines, so inevitably does the paytable.
+But hopefully, the designers will have done their job properly.
+All the key information you need to understand the game will be available on easy to understand screens.
+In video slots machines you'll typically find a paytable screen that tells you about any special symbols.
+Such as scatters, wilds and multipliers, a screen that provides a detailed table of possible wins.
+Along with a screen that shows you all the possible paylines.
+For example, if you are playing a 25 payline game you will see 25 different colored grids.

-It's important to have some basic knowledge of a slot machine game's unique paytable, just so that you know what you're doing and also so that you can choose a slot game with the type of features you prefer, eg games with bonus round, free spins etc.
+It's important to have some basic knowledge of a slot machine game's unique paytable.
+Just so that you know what you're doing and also so that you can choose a slot game with the type of features you prefer.
+E.g. games with bonus rounds, free spins etc.

-As a general rule you should spin a slot game in free play or demo mode, and get a quick overview of the game's paytable before investing real money on a slot although we admit there are times when a slot game's theme or the discovery of a new slot game tempts you to just "dive in" with a few real wagers and the hope that you'll be lucky!
+As a general rule, you should spin a slot machine in free play or demo mode.
+Check and get a quick overview of the game's paytable before investing real money on a slot.
+Although, we admit there are times when a slot machines theme or the discovery of a new slot machine tempts you to just "dive in" with a few real wagers and the hope that you'll be lucky!

-Underneath the reels you'll typically find all the key buttons you need to play your chosen slot game.
+Underneath the reels, you'll typically find all the key buttons you need to play your chosen slot machine.
+Recognizing and understanding these buttons is key to knowing how do slot machines work from a playability point of view.
 The buttons you'll find on slots tend to be:

 1. The Spin Button: This needs no introduction!
 Pressing the spin button will kick off the action and set things in motion.